We review Housing Benefit to make sure you are receiving the correct amount.

 What if I don't return the review form or allow a visit to be carried out?

-If you don't return your review form or allow a visit to be carried out, your Housing Benefit claim may be cancelled.
+If you don't return your review form or allow a visit to be carried out, your Housing Benefit may be cancelled.